Randy Barnett: Fourteenth Amendment

-With Evan Bernick, Barnett reviews the history and sources of the Fourteenth Amendment as well as its misunderstanding and legal misuse in the Belknap Press title The Original Meaning of the Fourteenth Amendment: Its Letter and Spirit.
+With Evan Bernick, Barnett reviews the history and sources of the Fourteenth Amendment as well as what he considers its misunderstanding and legal misuse in the Belknap Press title The Original Meaning of the Fourteenth Amendment: Its Letter and Spirit.
 Barnett's reading of Lysander Spooner was instrumental in changing his constitutional theory.

 In February 2025, Barnett co-authored an op-ed in the New York Times with Ilan Wurman where they argue that there is no right to birthright citizenship for the children of undocumented immigrants under the Fourteenth Amendment.
 They wrote the op-ed in defense of an executive order by President Donald Trump.
 Other legal scholars challenged the op-ed.
 Jed Shugerman wrote that Barnett and Wurman offered very thin evidence for their interpretation of the Fourteenth Amendment; he asserted no evidence from the period of ratification was cited.
-Indeed the only two pieces of evidence to which they could point, he asserted actually contradicted their argument.
+Indeed, the only two pieces of evidence to which they could point, he asserted actually contradicted their argument.
 Ilya Somin also criticized the lack of evidence, while adding that if Barnett and Wurman's interpretation was correct, it would undermine the central purpose of the Citizenship Clause.